IBM-Cloud/docs/services/reqnsi.md

     2. From the Catalog, select the service that you want by clicking the service tile.
 The service details page opens.
     3. In the Add Service window, keep the **App**: list selection as **Leave unbound**.
 This selection means that the service will not be connected to a {{site.data.keyword.Bluemix_notm}} app.
     4. Make any other selections as needed.
 Then, click **CREATE**.
 A service instance is created, and the service Dashboard displays.
-2. In the left navigation pane of the service Dashboard, you can select **Service Credentials** to view or add credentials in JSON format.
+2. In the navigation pane of the service Dashboard, you can select **Service Credentials** to view or add credentials in JSON format.
 Use the API key that is displayed as the credentials to connect to the service instance.

 Your application that runs outside of {{site.data.keyword.Bluemix_notm}} can now access the {{site.data.keyword.Bluemix_notm}} service.